Quansight/Quansight-website/apps/labs/posts/numpy-quaddtype-blog.md

 As of this writing, `numpy_quaddtype` has reached a significant milestone.
 It's ready for use, supporting most major operations and integrating well with NumPy.
 As we've demonstrated with our Mandelbrot set visualizations and quantum harmonic oscillator calculations, it's capable of handling demanding computational tasks that require high precision.

 However, like any new software project, there's still room for improvement and expansion.
-During development, we identified several areas in NumPy's dtype C-API that could be enhanced to better support custom dtypes like ours.
-We've documented these findings and raised them as issues ([NumPy Issue #27231](https://github.com/numpy/numpy/issues/27231)) to contribute to the ongoing improvement of NumPy's infrastructure.
+During development, we identified several areas in NumPy's dtype C-API that could be enhanced to better support custom dtypes like ours ([NumPy Issue #27231](https://github.com/numpy/numpy/issues/27231))

 Looking ahead, we have several key objectives:

-1. **Package Distribution**: We're preparing to release `numpy_quaddtype` as Python wheels, which will be available for installation via PyPI and as a conda package.
+1. **Package Distribution**: We're preparing to release `numpy_quaddtype` as Python wheels, which will be available for installation via **PyPI** and as a **conda package**.
 This will make it easily accessible to the wider Python scientific computing community.

 2. **Community Engagement**: We plan to make a public announcement about `numpy_quaddtype` and actively seek feedback from the community.
 User experiences and suggestions will be crucial for guiding future improvements.